 (c) All records required by these rules or by federal or state law shall be readily retrievable and available for inspection by the board.

-[Publications: The publication(s) referred to or incorporated by reference in this rule are available from the Board of Pharmacy.]
+[Publications: The publication(s) referred to or incorporated by reference in this rule are available from the agency.]